Willow has pioneered unique academic programs that support our philosophy and commitment to student-centered learning and achievement.

 Handcrafts & Architecture

-Willow students are engaged with some of the oldest art forms on earth because they reinforce classroom lessons and are vital to students’ intellectual and physical development.
+Willow students are engaged with some of the oldest art forms on earth, vital to their intellectual and physical development.
 Handcrafts are taught from Kindergarten to Grade 4.
 Weaving and knitting, for instance, mirror traditional methods of storytelling, which supports literacy and language arts.
 The tactile nature of the Handcrafts program also develops fine motor skills, such as manual dexterity and hand-eye coordination.

 Architecture begins in Grade 5.
 Students develop critical thinking and problem-solving skills through the process of design.
-Together, Handcrafts & Architecture, in conjunction with core academic subjects, foster creativity, self-discovery, and higher order thinking skills.
-Learn more about the program in an interview with Handcrafts & Architecture Teacher Karen Hilde, a licensed architect who holds an architecture degree from Cornell University.
+Handcrafts & Architecture, in conjunction with core academic subjects, foster creativity, self-discovery, and higher order thinking skills.

 3 World Languages